 Verse 10: Here is the central guiding principle that should govern our choice of clothes.
 We should dress as those who profess godliness, and if attention is to be drawn to ourselves, let our good works, not our clothing, be that which draws the attention.

 In summary… God wants us to dress in an orderly, moderate, reserved and decent way – in a way that expresses our Christian character.
 Not messy, untucked, wrinkled, unkept; not wild, crazy, outlandish, extravagant, extreme; not sensual, sexually suggestive and enticing such as tight-fitting clothing revealing every curve of the body (e.g. leggings).

 Third, be careful to distinguish your gender.
-Unfortunately, we live in an age that seeks to blur the differences between male and female (e.g. unisex clothes, haircuts, bathrooms, homosexuality, lesbianism, transgenderism, same-sex unions).
+Unfortunately, we live in an age that seeks to blur the differences between male and female (e.g. unisex clothes, haircuts and bathrooms, homosexuality, lesbianism, transgenderism and same-sex unions).
 It is not uncommon to see someone and not be able to tell what sex they are by their outward appearance.